• Skip to primary navigation

 Buongiorno indeed!

-We were staying at Tenuta San Pietro, an adorable thirteenth century 12-bedroom inn, working farm, and vineyard nestled among the graceful rolling hills of Tuscany, just outside Pienza, in the province of Siena, Italy.
+We were staying at Tenuta San Pietro, an adorable thirteenth century 12-bedroom inn, working farm, and vineyard nestled among the graceful rolling hills of Tuscany, just outside Pienza, in the province of Siena, Italy (which is also a great place to visit during your Italy vacation).

 Agriturismo (or “Italian farm stays”) are Italy’s best kept accommodation secret.
 Sounds rustic, you say?
 Not necessarily.
 Whether you are looking for a luxury romantic getaway, a bare bones place to lay your head after a busy day of sightseeing or something in between on your Italy itinerary, there no doubt exists an agriturismo for every travel dream and budget.